How to Make Lemon Curd

 - Place egg yolks, granulated sugar, lemon zest, lemon juice, and salt into the top pot of your double boiler.
 Whisk until completely blended, then continue to whisk as the curd cooks.
 Constant whisking prevents the egg yolks from curdling.
 Whisk and cook until the mixture becomes thick, resembling the texture of hollandaise sauce, about 10 minutes.
 If your curd isn't thickening fast enough, gently turn up the heat and constantly whisk.

 - Remove pan from heat.
 Cut the butter into 6 separate pieces and stir each piece into the curd 1 at a time.
 The butter will melt from the heat of the curd.
 Pour curd into a jar or bowl and place a piece of plastic wrap directly on top so it is touching the top of the curd.
 This prevents a skin from forming on top.
 The curd will continue to thicken as it cools.
+Once cool, the plastic wrap can be removed.

 Make ahead tip: Refrigerate the curd for up to about 10 days.
 For longer storage, you can freeze the curd up to 3-6 months.
 Simply thaw in the refrigerator overnight before enjoying.